ASSIGNMENT INSTRUCTIONS FOR IN-PERSON AND ONLINE COURSES

 STUDY QUESTIONS: All the reading material in the course has accompanying study questions that appear at the bottom of each chapter, with 21 questions per module.
 The first 20 are short comprehension questions, and question 21 is a 100-word short essay question about some point in the assigned readings.
 All 21 questions must be submitted together through the study question link within each module on Canvas.

-Please note that Canvas will not allow you to take the quiz until you have first posted your study questions, and I will penalize students who try to game the system by posting a bare minimum of study question answers (or the wrong ones) just to make the quiz available.
-The questions will appear one at a time, randomized, with no backtracking to previously answered questions.
+Please note that Canvas will not allow you to take the quiz until you have first posted your study questions.
+Further, I will penalize students who try to game the system by posting a bare minimum of study question answers and discussion posts (or the wrong ones or AI generated ones) just to make the quiz available.
+The quiz questions will appear one at a time, randomized, with no backtracking to previously answered questions.
 The questions are challenging, and your best strategy will be to read the material and take good notes to review prior to taking the exam.
 See "hints for studying" below for quiz preparation suggestions.
+While you are allotted 15 minutes for the quizzes, most students finish in less than half that time.
 Please note that internet rush hour is between 7-11 PM on weekdays, and all day on weekends, so try to avoid taking quizzes during these times if you can.

 REVIEWING QUIZZES: Students sometimes ask me if they can access graded quizzes to see specifically what they missed.
 This is a fair request.
 Unfortunately, with online quizzes where I cannot monitor students directly, I cannot allow students to have access to the questions, either through e-mail correspondence or through one of Canvas's "view quiz" features.
 I apologize for that, but I am also cautious with the paper exams in my on-campus classes.
 Further down in this assignment instructions document, I provide "hints for studying" which might help.

 DEADLINES: All assignment deadlines are posted in Canvas.
 The biggest liability for students taking online courses is failure to complete assignments in a timely fashion.
-Although I like to think of myself as a sympathetic professor, I insist on assignment punctuality and consequently will not allow assignments or tests to be submitted after the designated due dates except under extenuating circumstances.
+Although I try to be sympathetic, I insist on assignment punctuality and consequently will not allow assignments or tests to be submitted after the designated due dates except under extenuating circumstances.
 From my experience, the students who get A's in my online classes are good with time management, even in the face of busy schedules and family tragedies.
 I recommend that you work ahead on your assignments as a safety buffer for personal events that might interfere.
 The students who get D's and F's are routinely late with assignments, fail to complete several assignments, and often take the quizzes at the last minute putting down random answers (indicating no study preparation).
 Students who get B's and C's usually exhibit at least some of the characteristics of the D and F students.

 Most importantly, if you don't pre-schedule study time for your courses, all of your good intentions won't help.
 If your schedule is tight, it becomes a question of priorities and you need to cut out less important things like social media and streaming video.
 If you have reading difficulties, there are text-to-speech tools that will read aloud the material that you are viewing.
 Microsoft has a free tool called "Immersive Reader" that comes with Edge, MS Word, and is also included in Canvas.
 To access, highlight text > right click > click "read aloud".
 Chrome and Firefox have a free text to speech plugin called "Read Aloud".